jamesplease/redux-resource/docs/api-reference/resource-reducer.md

   to use a plural name.
 For instance, "books," rather than "book."

 2. [`options`] *(Object)*: Options that can be used to configure the reducer.
+  The options are:
+  - `initialState`: Initial state to merge into the default initial state for the slice of the store.
+  - `plugins`: An array of reducer functions that will be called after the default reducer function.
+Use this to augment the behavior of the built-in reducer, or to add support for custom action types for this store slice.

 #### Returns